North Carolina Republicans pitch Congress maps that could help them pick up 3 or 4 seats next year

 The current congressional plan that led to a 7-7 split was the result of trial judges who declared that lawmakers had failed to comply fully with a February 2022 ruling by the state Supreme Court that determined the state constitution outlawed extensive partisan gerrymandering.
 State law says such an interim map can only be used for one election cycle, giving lawmakers another chance to draw boundaries.

 But last spring, the state Supreme Court — flipped from a Democratic majority to Republican — ruled that the state constitution didn’t actually limit partisan gerrymandering.
-That freed up Republicans to return to more GOP-friendly maps and reduced options available to Democrats to sue to block boundaries.
+That freed up legislative Republicans to return to more GOP-friendly maps and reduced options available to Democrats to sue to block boundaries.

-Wednesday’s district proposals would split the state’s largest counties surrounding heavily Democratic Charlotte, Raleigh and Greensboro into two or three districts, some of which pull in more Republican suburban and rural voters.
+Wednesday’s district proposals would split each of the state’s largest counties — surrounding heavily Democratic Charlotte, Raleigh and Greensboro — into as many as three districts, some of which pull in more Republican suburban and rural voters.

-GOP Rep. Destin Hall, a co-chair of the House Redistricting Committee, said Wednesday in a text message that the Senate would debate and vote on a congressional plan first before sending it the House.
+GOP Rep. Destin Hall, a House Redistricting Committee chairman, said Wednesday in a text message that the Senate would consider a congressional plan first before sending it the House.
 He said House leaders “worked with Senate leadership on the congressional plan,” but he didn’t say which Senate plan the House supported.

 House and Senate redistricting committees also filed separate legislation Wednesday that would rework their own districts — the House for its 120 seats and the Senate for its 50 seats.